Starlien95/GraphPrompt/README.md

 ### Node Classification

 Default dataset is ENZYMES.
 You need to change the corresponding parameters in *prompt_fewshot.py* to train and evaluate on other datasets.
-Flikcr uses different file to pretrain and tune.

 Prompt tune and test:
 - python run.py

-Flickr prompt tune and test:
-- python pre_train_flickr.py
-- python prompt_fewshot_flickr.py

 ## Citation
 @inproceedings{liu2023graphprompt,\